OpenStack Cloud with Calico Networking

 Configuring an image

-In order to run instances on your cloud, you'll need to upload an image to boot instances from:
+In order to run instances on your cloud, you'll need to install an image to boot instances from:

 mkdir -p ~/images wget -O ~/images/trusty-server-cloudimg-amd64-disk1.img \ http://cloud-images.ubuntu.com/trusty/current/trusty-server-cloudimg-amd64-disk1.img glance image-create --name="trusty" --visibility=public --progress \ --container-format=bare --disk-format=qcow2 \ < ~/images/trusty-server-cloudimg-amd64-disk1.img